xaiki/twitter-tools/README.md

 * pip install -r requirements.txt

 # Configuration
-you should put your credentials in a json file, we'll pick up a random entry, the default file is `config.json` but you can change that with command line arguments
+there is a nifty tool that will generate a config file in the default location (`~/.config/twitter-tools/config.json`), just run `python3 ./setup.py` and you'll be prompted.
+[./config-screenshot.png]

+we'll pick up the first entry, not that we'll look for `./config.json` and `../config.json` too, of course you can specify any file with the command line.

 it should look like this:
 ```json